Mera Peak Climbing (6476m) - 17 Days

 Note: Single rooms are only available at prior notice, and it may cost you a little extra money.
 Likewise, WiFi, hot showers, and charging expenses are not covered in our Mera Peak climbing cost.
 So, you have to make a daily budget to spend during the trek.

-Meals during the Mera Peak climbing
+Meals and Food Options During the Mera Peak Expedition

 Our Mera Peak climbing package covers three meals a day during trekking/climbing.
-In Kathmandu, you get all breakfast and two complimentary dinners.
+In Kathmandu, you get all breakfasts and two complimentary dinners.
 You will enjoy flavorful and nutritious Nepali dishes along with many other cuisines.

 The tea house menu ranges from the famous dal bhat and momos to thukpa, Tibetan bread, stews, noodles, rice and curries, chapati, etc. In selected places along the trail, you may also get pizza, burgers, pasta, steak, sandwiches, etc. The breakfast menu is also nice, with a variety of teas and coffees.